JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Hiranyakesin_2_4.md

 ## PA<i>T</i>ALA 4, SECTION 13.

 1\.
 'This is for thee, father, this honey-sweet wave, rich in water.
 As great as Agni and the earth are, so great is its measure, so great is its might.
 As. such a great one I give it.
 As Agni is imperishable and inexhaustible, thus may it be imperishable and inexhaustible, sweet drink to my father.
 By that imperishable (wave), that sweet drink, live thou together with those, N.N.!
-The _Ri_<i>k</i>as are thy might.
+The <i>Rik<i>as are thy might.

 ‘This is for thee, grandfather, &c. . . .
 As great as Vâyu and the air are . . .
 As Vâyu is imperishable . . . to my grandfather. . . .
 The Ya<i>g</i>us are thy might.

 ‘This is for thee, great-grandfather, &c. . . .
 As great as Âditya and the heaven are . . .
 "The Sâmans are thy might.’

 2\.
-Returning (from the place where he has performed the Pi<i>n</i><i>n</i>a offerings) he puts the substance cleaving (to the Sthâlî) into the water-pot and pours it out, with (the verse), ‘Go away, O Fathers, friends of Soma, on your hidden, ancient paths.
+Returning (from the place where he has performed the Pi<i>nd</i>a offerings) he puts the substance cleaving (to the Sthâlî) into the water-pot and pours it out, with (the verse), ‘Go away, O Fathers, friends of Soma, on your hidden, ancient paths.
 After a month return again to our house and eat our offerings, rich in offspring, in valiant sons.’

-3\. [^684] Thereby the (_S_râddha) celebrated in the middle of the rainy season has been declared.
+3\. [^684] Thereby the (<i>S</i>râddha) celebrated in the middle of the rainy season has been declared.

 4\.
 There (oblations of) flesh are prescribed;